 It’s interesting to see Dahl make that parallel, and you have to wonder whether at this late stage in his career he realised that his own work would have the same longevity as Grimm and Andersen?
 Perhaps not.

 Jeremy Treglown’s biography of Dahl describes the immense difficulties the author had with this book.
-In its first draft the story was less like a fairy tale and more akin to Hilaire Belloc’s wicked Matilda (‘who told lies and was burned to death’).
+In its first draft the story was less like a fairy tale and more akin to Hilaire Belloc’s wicked Matilda (‘who told such dreadful lies and was burned to death’).
 In this version Miss Honey was Miss Hayes (a fact that makes me very happy), the daughter of a bookie with massive gambling debts.
 Matilda finally comes good when she uses her powerful eyes to nobble a race at Newmarket, providing her teacher with one last big payday.

 It’s safe to assume that this chapter probably didn’t exist in the original version.
 And odd to think that he could get it so wrong after writing so many classics.
 According to Treglown much of the credit for the second draft goes to his American editor Stephen Roxburgh who suggested a lot of the major changes, such as turning Matilda from a wicked girl into a super-precocious one.
 He also helped develop the relationship with Miss Honey, who with her gambling addiction replaced with a love of nature and poetry was now an expert foil for Matilda’s boorish parents and psychotic teacher.

 I suppose what I love about this chapter is the way it creates, briefly, a perfect sanctuary for Matilda, and makes Miss Honey’s bleak house a home.
 There’s not much to describe inside the house or what they do there.